DavidMiserak/GoCard/README.md

-  -tui        Use terminal UI mode (default: true) -example    Run in example mode with sample cards -verbose    Enable detailed logging (useful for debugging) -h, -help   Show help information
+  -tui        Use terminal UI mode (default: true) -example    Run in example mode with sample cards -verbose    Enable detailed logging (useful for debugging) -config     Path to configuration file (default: ~/.gocard.yaml) -version    Show version information
+  -h, -help   Show help information
 ```

 - The optional `cards_directory` parameter specifies the directory for your flashcards (default: ~/GoCard)
 - The `-example` flag creates sample decks and cards to demonstrate GoCard functionality
 - The `-verbose` flag enables detailed logs of file operations and debugging information
+- The `-config` flag allows you to specify a custom configuration file path

 ## Quick Start